alefisico/coffea4bees/README.md

 This is the repository for the 4b analyses at CMU based in coffea.
 This repository in based on the coffea implementation of the ZZ/ZH to 4b analysis for Run2.
 More information about that repository [here](https://github.com/patrickbryant/ZZ4b).

+Information about the analysis steps can be found in the [README](analysis/README.md) of the analysis folder.

 ## Installation

 This repository assumes that you are running in a machine that has access to [cvmfs](https://cernvm.cern.ch/fs/).
 Then you can clone this repository as: